automl/DeepCAVE/docs/getting_started.rst

 .. image:: images/plugins/general.png

+Displaying the data is done via plugins.
+You can select the plugins you want to use in the menu on the left.
+This is further explained in the :ref:`plugins<Plugins>` section.

 DeepCAVE uses runs to interprete data.
 A run is a collection of trials (a configuration with associated costs).
 Once valid runs (see :ref:`converter<Converters>`) are found, you can select them to analyze them further.
 After selecting runs, you can also add them to